According to researchers from Ohio, mindfulness could help with blood pressure

 - Increase of 1 mm Hg in diastolic pressure

-No significant difference in blood pressure was noted between the groups in ambulatory blood pressure monitoring.
+As a result, there was no significant difference in blood pressure between the groups in ambulatory blood pressure monitoring.
 This is where blood pressure is monitored over 24 hours.

 - Blood pressure reductions were similar to many drug interventions